 Greenville has long been known as the Treaty City.
 It is also home to a major home appliance manufacturer, was the birthplace of one of the world's best known marksmen, one of the 20th Century's most inspirational speakers, and is the county seat of Darke County named for the Revolutionary War general William Darke, the man that helped turn the tide in the biggest American military loss.

-Before it was the city of Greenville it was Fort Greene Ville.
-General Anthony Wayne built the fort in 1793 to house his army during the long frontier winter.
-It was the largest log fortification ever built and named for the American patriot Nathaniel Greene.
+Before it was the city of Greenville it was military encampment called Greene Ville named by General Anthony Wayne in 1793 to house his army during the long frontier winter.
+At the time it was the largest log fortification ever built and named for the American patriot Nathaniel Greene.

-The fort was located on 55 acres of land and was able to support some 2000 American troops.
-Fort Greene Ville would be the location of the signing of two American treaties.
+The walled encampment was located on 55 acres of land and was able to support some 2000 American troops and would be the location of the signing of two American treaties.
 The Greenville Treaty signed in August of 1795 and the final Indian peace treaty signed with future President William Henry Harrison in 1814.

-Today when visitors arrive at Greenville, they're reminded with flags and markers announcing this to be The Treaty City, the home of Fort Greenville and that it is the home of a legendary sharp-shooter.
+Today when visitors arrive at Greenville, they're reminded of its historic importance with flags and markers announcing this to be The Treaty City, the site of Green Ville and that it is the home of a legendary sharp-shooter.